rwxrob/boost/scratch.md

 ## Day 15: Create and Manage Knowledge Content

-1. Structure Data with YAML and JSON
-1. Query YAML and JSON with `yq` and `jq`
 1. Create and Publish Web Documents
    1. Write Basic Pandoc Markdown
    1. Code a Static Site Generator in 10 Lines of Bash